CM-IV/adof/README.md

 # ADOF - Automatic Dotfile Organizer Friend

 Adof helps you seamlessly keep your system configurations in sync, making your setup truly portable and shareable.
-With git integration, customizable tracking, and a deploy feature, *adof* is your ultimate companion for maintaining and sharing configurations with ease.
+With git integration, customizable tracking, and a deployed feature, *Adof* is your ultimate companion for maintaining and sharing configurations with ease.

 ---

 ## About Our Organization

 We’re building a community-driven organization to create powerful, open-source tools that solve real-world problems in the developer and systems management space.
-By supporting us, you’ll help bring more innovative projects like *adof* to life.
+By supporting us, you’ll help bring more innovative projects like *Adof* to life.
 With your sponsorship, we can continue delivering impactful tools and expanding the capabilities of our projects to meet the evolving needs of our users.
 We invite you to become a sponsor and join us on this journey!

 ## Installation

 ### Install from crates.io

-Install *adof* using Cargo from crates.io:
+Install *Adof* using Cargo from crates.io:

 ```bash
 cargo install adof